Zeemmy66/Zeemmy66/README.md

 I'm usually online off-tab or with my bf

-No hate but I don't really befriend systems as someone medically recognized lol, no malicious intent
+No hate but I don't really befriend systems as someone medically recognized lol, no malicious intent. also I do not befriend male-centered people

 I love russian roulette/gamdiac, kriselle, suselle, v4v, sonknux, and queentenna!!!